 Symptoms of Depression

-Recognizing the symptoms of depression is pivotal for timely intervention and support.
+Recognising the symptoms of depression is pivotal for timely intervention and support.
 Individuals may experience persistent feelings of sadness, emptiness, or irritability, accompanied by changes in appetite, sleep disturbances, and fatigue.
 Loss of interest in previously enjoyed activities, difficulty concentrating, and feelings of worthlessness or guilt are common manifestations.

 Prevention and Management of Depression